mrismanaziz/Reforestation/README.md

-## It was so cold yesterday my computer froze.
-My own fault though, I left too many windows open.
+## Just watched a documentary about beavers… It was the best damn program I’ve ever seen.